-Although many thousands of Dunlin can be seen around the Solent each year, making it an area of both international and national importance for us, we are sadly declining in numbers here.
+Although many thousands of dunlin can be seen around the Solent each year, making it an area of both international and national importance for this species, they are sadly declining in numbers here.

-I’m a qualifying feature for the Portsmouth Harbour and Chichester and Langstone Harbours Special Protection Areas – that means, when the sites were designated, a nationally significant number of us used these awesome coastlines in the winter!
+Dunlin are red listed in the UK.
+They are a qualifying feature for the Portsmouth Harbour and Chichester and Langstone Harbours Special Protection Areas – that means, when the sites were designated, a nationally significant number of this species used these coastlines in the winter.

-We only weigh around 50 grams – thats about the same weight as a kiwi fruit!
+They only weigh around 50 grams – that’s about the same weight as a kiwi fruit.